 Manual testing is a crucial phase in SDLC, but some teams regularly choose to skip over it.
-When the benefits of testing are saved time, increased efficiency, and being able to deliver a close to perfect end product to the client, why would software testing teams risk both reputation and perhaps future contracts by not being as thorough as they should be ahead of release?
-Some teams don’t even employ dedicated testers, and it’s not uncommon for some teams to just have developers automate a handful of test scripts and call it a day.
-In some industries, you might be able to get by with this, but for many products, manually testing – that is, testing done by real human beings – is a vital step in making sure the application does not contain any critical bugs.
+The benefits of testing are saving time, greater efficiency, and delivering a close to perfect end product to the client.
+So, why would software testing teams risk both reputation and perhaps future contracts by not being as thorough as they should be ahead of release?
+Some teams don’t even employ dedicated testers.
+Just as bad, some teams have developers automate a handful of test scripts and call it a day.
+In some industries, it might be possible to get by with this degree of testing, but not in many others.
+Manual testing performed by real humans is vital in making sure the application does not contain any critical bugs.

 Manual testing is the process of physically executing a series of tasks, then comparing the actual results with the expected results.
+The actual results are then compared with the desired results.
 Essentially, this means using the application in the same way an end-user would, to discover if each feature acts as expected under all possible scenarios.

-So why is it that some teams choose to skip manual testing?
+So why do some teams choose to skip manual testing?
 We teamed up with GetApp to find out.
 We asked:

 Not Enough Time to Test

 Nearly 36% of respondents said they don’t manually test their software because they don’t have time.
-We are all constantly fighting for more time in all parts of our lives.
-Because of the perception that we have tightly limited time, we need to prioritize to make sure the important things are done.
-In software development if we don’t prioritize, testing can lead to unwanted consequences down the road.
-When time hasn’t been allocated for testing, there’s the risk that your customers will find bugs and usability issues that you should have already found and fixed.
-By cutting corners and not testing the application prior to release because of limited time, you could easily end up spending even more time fixing the bugs and re-deploying, as well as stressing your client.
+We are all constantly struggling for more time in all parts of our lives.
+Because of the perception that we have tightly limited time, we need to prioritize to make sure we do the essential things.
+In software development, if we don’t prioritize, testing can lead to unwanted consequences down the road.
+When there is no time allocation for testing, there’s the risk that your customers will be the ones to find the bugs and usability issues.
+These faults should have already been found and fixed before release.
+By cutting corners and not testing the application before release due to time limits, your team could easily end up spending even more time fixing bugs and re-deploying – and stressing your client!

-To our surprise, 18% of people responded that they don’t manually test their software or website prior to a release because they depend on the customer or user to test it.
+To our surprise, 18% of people responded that they don’t manually test their software or website before a release because they depend on the customer or user to test it.
 From a customer service point of view, this isn’t wise.
-It’s not the customer’s responsibility to find and report bugs… it’s yours.
-Obviously bugs happen and customers will find them at times, but if you can reduce these incidents, you should.
+It’s not the customer’s responsibility to find and report bugs – it’s yours.
+Bugs will happen, and at times, customers will find them, but if you can reduce these incidents, you should.
 Quality software leads to positive customer experiences and repeat business.

-The third top response was that people don’t test because the release is small so it’s not necessary to test.
-There’s a risk here though.
-The slightest change in code can trickle down to many different components of the application and introduce bugs you may not even be aware of.
+The third top response was that people don’t test because the release is small, so testing is unnecessary.
+There’s a risk here, though.
+The slightest change in code can trickle down to many different application components and introduce bugs you may have been unaware of.

-Manually testing before a release is an extra layer of defense against the possibility of an error that can negatively impact your customers.
-TestLodge Test Case Management can help organize your manual testing efforts and allow you to manually test your application with ease and collaboration.
+Conducting manual testing before a release is an extra layer of defence against the possibility of an error that can negatively impact your customers.
+TestLodge Test Case Management can help organize your manual testing efforts so you can test your application with ease and collaboration.
 Try TestLodge now, and make sure you never skip manually testing your software again!